VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/08 Loop/07 Exercises/L2-03-Alternate-Persons-Names/01 Problem Statement.md

 # Problem Statement

-By default declare a variable as "myRandomNumbers" with integer array value
+By default declare a variable as "studentNames" with string array value with total of 8 names Arul, Ashok, Arivu, Bala, Basha, Charlie, David, DuraiRaj

-In the list of given numbers get all that when divided by 3 returns 0 as remiander (numbers that are multiples of 3) and save it in a new array "myResult"
+Create a new list alternatenames with the names that are present position with one position gap

+1st, 3rd, 5th, 7th.... names from the list

-Print the myResult array
+Print the studentNames and namesWithA

 ## Rules
-* Get all the numbers in the array that are multiples of 3. eg : 3, 6, 9,..,
+* Names that are in alternate order

 ## Manditory Steps

-- [x] Solution Proposal
+- [ ] Solution Proposal
 - [x] Algorithm
 - [x] Solution
 - [x] Scratchpad